BillHertzing/ATAP.Utilities/ATAP.Utilities.AutoDoc/Index.md

 This documentation website follows the conventions of sites built with the [DocFx tool](https://dotnet.github.io/docfx/).
 Across the top are major sections, along the left side is a Table Of Contents (TOC) that changes per the major section content, and along the right side is a content-specific TOC that changes according to which document is being viewed.

-If you are new to using this repository, please start with the [Getting Started](tbd) guide
+If you are new to using this repository, please start with the [Getting Started](Articles/Docs/GettingStarted.html) guide.